alleyinteractive/wp-alleyvate/README.md

 ## Features

+### Disallow File Edit

+This feature prevents the editing of themes and plugins directly from the admin.

+Such editing can introduce unexpected and undocumented code changes.

 ### Short-Circuit Redirect Guessing

 This feature stops WordPress from attempting to guess a redirect URL for a 404 request.
 Its handle is `redirect_guess_shortcircuit`.